Glockie-Bae/MTWNet/README.md

 1. Install requirements. ```pip install -r requirements.txt```
 2. Download data.
 You can download UEA2018 datasets from [Time Series Machine Learning Websitr](https://www.timeseriesclassification.com/index.php)
- > The  industrial spot welding dataset is available upon request from the corresponding author (zrj22127@gmail.com ).
+ > The  industrial spot welding dataset is available upon request from the corresponding author (augepang@scnu.edu.cn).
 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results by:

 ## Main Results